Zoning laws dictate what can be built.

 Join the Michigan Zoning MAP

-MAP is partnering with counties and regions that are ready to better understand where and how housing can legally be built.
+MAP is actively seeking partnerships with counties and regions that are ready to better understand where and how housing can legally be built.

-• We also collect or create GIS-based spatial data for each jurisdiction in the county or region.
+- Collect or create GIS-based spatial data for each jurisdiction.

 How much does it cost?